VictoriaMetrics/VictoriaMetrics/docs/guides/guide-using-victoriametrics-to-monitor-vmware-vcenter.md

       - victoriametrics-host:8428
 ```

+> If you don't have pre-installed VictoriaMetrics and vmagen` you can install it with the next commands:

-This script will download and install the latest version of VictoriaMetrics Single on Ubuntu 20.04:
+* this script will download and install the latest version of VictoriaMetrics Single on Ubuntu 20.04:

 ```bash
 #!/bin/bash